 - Ensuring personal health records and licenses are up to date and compliant.

 In addition, truck drivers must adhere to required hours of service rules according to the FMCSA regulations.
-They need to keep track of their driving time and record it in an electronic logging device (ELD), including waiting, stops for fuel and maintenance, bad-weather driving, and rest periods.
-All these duties are necessary to ensure efficient and safe trucking operations and often times aren’t given the recognition they deserve.
+They need to keep track of their driving time and record it on an electronic logging device (ELD), including time waiting, refueling stops, maintenance downtime, bad-weather driving, and rest periods.
+All these duties are necessary and oftentimes aren’t accounted for when weighing the value professional drivers bring to the industry.

 The Major Benefits of the Trucking Industry to Businesses